The challenge - polluted air in cities

-Worldwide, many cities struggle with air pollution, as traffic and industries produce high concentrations of fine dust and nitrogen dioxide.
+Worldwide many city residents suffer from breathing in the high concentration of pollutants found in the ambient air.
+Sources such as traffic and industry cause high concentrations of particulate matter and nitrogen dioxide (NO2).
 In Germany and other countries, the exceedances of limit values are a constant source of discussion.
-Even driving bans are being put under consideration.
 In high traffic areas or places with large emissions and low air exchange, the exposure is especially high and the effect on human health is harmful.

 This applies, for example, to busy streets and subway stations.
 People with respiratory illnesses, the elderly or children should not be exposed to high concentrations of particulate matter or nitrogen dioxide.
 Surrounding yourself with clean air is a quality of life necessity.
 In places where people are studying, working, shopping or spending their free time, it is important to be surrounded by clean air.

 The European environmental authority EEA also points out this risk in its Air Quality Report 2018:

 Our solutions for better air quality in cities

 The modular MANN+HUMMEL Filter Cube helps to improve air quality in places with high air pollution - such as traffic junctions or busy roads.
 Even in particularly sensitive areas such as schoolyards, playgrounds or food courts, the use of Filter Cubes helps to efficiently reduce air pollutants.
 The Filter Cube technology can also be integrated into existing infrastructure such as bus stops or billboards (see Filter Grid and Filter Square).